-1 L c.
+c.
 Assessment of actual and potential human impact on habitats.
 (12A) Information available on human population densities and socio- economic conditions in the study region.
 Models developed to predict likely demand of meat.
 Spatial predictions of hunting impact on prey populations.
 Published habitat suitability and abundance maps for prey species.
 Publication of sustainability maps.
-Determination of cost-effective, scientifically sound survey design to determine current population status of species in all habitat types within the region.
-Access to topographic, road and fluvial maps for the region, and population census data.
-Development of realistic model assumptions on decline in prey densities relative to distance from hunter aggregations.
+Determination of cost-effective, scientifically sound survey design to determine current population status of species in all habitat types within the region. e region, and a data. ealistic model ecline in prey to distance from ns. action rates for action rates for d.
 Risk assessment of high- priority prey species.
-(11A) Predictions of the risk of extinction of chimpanzee, gorilla, drill, Preuss's guenon, russet-eared guenon, Ogilbyi's duiker, buffalo and elephant within the study region.
-Database of human population status and extent of impact on environment in the region.
-Spatial extrapolation maps of potential demand for bushmeat based on accessibility to areas, and human population densities.
-Availability of extraction rates for target species or understanding of realistic hunting scenarios to incorporate in a metapopulation modelling approach to assess risk.
-Published information on linkages between landscape data and population viability analyses of the target species.
+(11A)Predictions of the risk of extinction of chimpanzee, gorilla, drill, Preuss's guenon, russet-eared guenon, Ogilbyi's duiker, buffalo and elephant within the study region.Database of human population status and extent of impact on environment in the region.
+Spatial extrapolation maps of potential demand for bushmeat based on accessibility to areas, and human population densities.Availability of extra target species or u realistic hunting sc incorporate in a me modelling approachPublished information on linkages between landscape data and population viability analyses of the target species.
 Sensitivity analyses using VORTEX or RAMAS/GIS models.
-Detection of lacunae in data necessary for current and future predictions of species viability.
-2.)
-Understanding Supply and Demand Issues Assessment of value and limitations of using bushmeat markets as hunting barometers.
-(11A) Ethnological and socio- economic understanding of function and workings of markets in west Africa, particularly in the study region.
+Detection of lacunae in data necessary for current and future predictions of species viability.Availability of extra target species or u realistic hunting sc incorporate in a me modelling approach understanding of cenarios to letapopulation 2.)
+Understanding Supply and Demand Issues a.
+Assessment of value and limitations of using bushmeat markets as hunting barometers.
+(11A) Ethnological and socio-economic understanding of function and workings of markets in west Africa, particularly in the study region.
 Statistical analyses of bushmeat market dynamics.
-Published information on how markets perform by using empirical data collected in Bioko Island and Rio Muni in 1996-1997 (NB: although Rio Muni is not within the study region, it will serve as an example of a continental market site).
-Data for Bioko Island and Rio Muni is representative of other market sites in the study area.
-Understanding stakeholders in the bushmeat trade in the study region.
-(11A,12A) Gross definitions of stakeholders in the bushmeat issue for the region: community stakeholders, external stakeholders, institutions etc. Published review of stakeholders in the bushmeat trade within the study area.
-There is enough information on stakeholder groups and their activities for the region.
-3.)
-Seeking Alternatives Assessment of the protein deficiency issue in the region.
+Published information on how markets perform by using empirical data collected in Bioko Island and Rio Muni in 1996-1997 (NB: although Rio Muni is not within the study region, it will serve as an example of a continental market site). of other market b.
+Understanding stakeholders in the bushmeat trade in the stakeholders in the bushmeat trade within the study region.
+(11A,12A) Gross definitions of stakeholders, external stakeholders, institutions etc. Published review of stakeholders in the bushmeat trade within the study area.
+There is enough in stakeholder groups activities for the region to the region of the region of the bushmeat trade within the study area. s and their 3.)
+Seeking Alternatives a.
+Assessment of the protein deficiency issue in the region.
 (11A, 12A) Advancement of understanding whether bushmeat is largely motivated by protein needs of low-income sectors of the population or whether it is a commodity product for high- income ones.
 Study of health and nutritional status of human population in the study region.
-Analyses of supply and demand of food and commodity products for the human population in the region.
-Published review of household consumption patterns, dependency on bushmeat as a source of protein.
-Public health studies carried out by non-biologists may be available for analyses. b.
+Analyses of supply and demand of food and commodity products for the human population in the region. b.
 Food production alternatives Understanding of current agricultural production within the region.
-Published analyses of agricultural production and potential for the study area.
-Existing statistics of current agricultural practices and production are available and 4.)
-Consensus Building accessible.
+Published analyses of agricultural for the study area.
+Existing statistics of agricultural production and potential for the study accessible. ces and

+4.)
+Consensus Building

+a.
 Identification of technological inputs and know-how required to better contribute to biodiversity planning in successive phases of the project.
 Desk study and debriefing discussions with project team members and relevant organisations.
 Final reports on inventory data, socio-economic conditions in the region circulated to relevant authorities for discussion.
 Links with Cameroonian, Nigerian and Equato-Guinean authorities established.

+actives have been mee